 American Sign Language (ASL) is growing in use every day.
-Hundereds of colleges and universities accept ASL in fulfillment of a language entrance and exit requirement.
+Hundreds of colleges and universities accept ASL in fulfillment of a language entrance and exit requirement.
 Schools for the Deaf may have many deaf and hard of hearing students, dramatically increasing the need for sign language teachers.
 Many school systems are now mainstreaming their deaf and hard of hearing students, increasing the need for sign language interpreters.
 Television stations are using sign language in programs and advertising, and employers are looking for applicants who can sign.
 Mothers are often teaching their babies to sign in order to communicate many months earlier than with spoken language alone.
+Please note that ASL 1 courses are only open to non-seniors.

 Six levels of language instruction and multiple ASL elective classes are offered.
 For more information, click here.